MMK21Hub/statsapp/README.md

 # StatsApp

-Basically, this is a script that processes a WhatsApp chat export and generates CSV files with fun statistics that can be visualized in an app like <https://flourish.studio/>.
+StatsApp is a command-line tool that parses group chat export files from WhatsApp, and performs some data analysis, outputting CSV files that can be visualized in an app like <https://flourish.studio/>.

+## Features

+- Accepts either a single chat export as input, or multiple chat exports taken at different times (because WhatsApp limits the number of messages included in a single export)
+- Tested with United Kingdom localization, and supports 12-hour or 24-hour time.
+If your phone is set to a different locale then your results may vary (feel free to open an issue!)

-## Diagram
+## Diagrams

 ### Single-file mode